 Magnus Danbolt, the Swedish-born head skipper, told me that he got involved as a marine biologist doing work on a documentary about ocean issues.
 “We want to alert people about oxygen starvation, coral bleaching and steadily rising levels of acidification,” he said.
 “Because of acidification, phytoplankton — one of the building blocks of life — can’t form shells properly, and that has ripples throughout the food chain.
 Aquaculture farms growing oysters in the Chesapeake Bay and elsewhere are seeing these same issues in the larvae they raise.
 The clear effects are already visible.”

-, the group wrote, “During our journey thus far, we’ve seen pockets of floating plastic and debris, litter strewn upon our beaches, and the most heartbreaking: a fin whale just off the shores of San Francisco, struggling in an entangled piece of plastic rope that only took hold deeper.”
+On its blog, the group wrote, “During our journey thus far, we’ve seen pockets of floating plastic and debris, litter strewn upon our beaches, and the most heartbreaking: a fin whale just off the shores of San Francisco, struggling in an entangled piece of plastic rope that only took hold deeper.”
 They also saw blue whales, such as the incredible animal above.

 The voyage has not been without incident.
 Danbolt told me that on their way through French Polynesia, Tahiti and the Marquesas, they went through seven days of 50-knot winds — without losing anybody or any of the boats.
 But disaster finally struck just a few miles off Point Conception, California when one of the ships lost a mast in high winds.